talking-robotics/talking-robotics.github.io/_upcoming/dimosthenis.md

 ---

+## Abstract
+In this talk, I will discuss empirical findings from recent research in the investigation of human behavioural signals in response to miscommunication with conversational user interfaces.
+The increasing use of robots in real-world applications will inevitably cause users to encounter more failures in interactions with machines.
+Robots should be able to infer conversational failures by detecting human users’ behavioural and social signals.
+Our findings so far indicate that human-like robots augment users’ reactions to failures, in comparison to less human-like smart-speakers.
+The results further suggest that several nonverbal behaviours are consistently present in responses to robots’ failures, whereas, linguistic features appear to be task-dependent.
+I will discuss how we believe such findings may generalise to new domains, and how autonomous robots may identify opportunities to detect and recover from failures in interactions with humans.

+---

 #### Papers covered during the talk
 * **Kontogiorgos D.** & Gustafson, J. Measuring Collaboration Load With Pupillary Responses-Implications for the Design of Instructions in Task-Oriented HRI.
 2021.
 Frontiers in Psychology.